guhjy/TCGAome/README.md

 ```
 get_TCGAome_tumor_types()
 ```
 Beware, that not all tumor types in the TCGA dataset are supported in TCGAome, only those having RNAseq and RPPA data.
-Also TCGAome works with the Firehose rdata release 20150402.
+Also TCGAome works with the Firehose data release 20150402.

 To run the tool:
 ```